piotrC4/mqtt-ir-transceiver/README.md

 ### Resetting configuration

-If during boot device have button pressed, it will go to configuration mode.
+If during boot device have is pressed, device will go to configuration mode.

 ### Controller → Device communication
 <table>